E-book – 24.90 €

 mindset sooner.
 The space between stimulus and response becomes wider and then – we are on our way to becoming free and collaborative human beings.

-Comments on the book “Haltung entscheidet” (Mindset Matters)
+Some reviews of the book “Haltung entscheidet” (Mindset Matters)

 “The book’s special strength lies in its ability to illustrate complex interrelationships in a vivid way.
 With great clarity, the six mindset model demonstrates the potential we have as human beings and, on a personal level, what is worth striving for in the team as well as in the organisation”.